 While PVC yoga mats are not recommended for sustainable yoga practice, the reality is that this is the most common type of mat out there.
 They are incredibly easy to clean because the material itself isn’t in any way sensitive.
 You can use any of the above DIY yoga mat cleaners on a PVC yoga mat.
 If you want a really deep clean, you can also make one with the following ingredients:

 - ½ cup water

 - 1 tsp baking soda

 Add the ingredients into a spray bottle and shake to combine.
 The vinegar and baking soda will fizz up and will help to clean your yoga mat.
 This spray is safe to use after every yoga session, or as a deep clean.
 Towel off your mat after cleaning, and hang to fully dry.

-Tip: Another method of cleaning your PVC yoga mat is to take it into the shower with you once a month and give it a good hose down.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Tip: Another method of cleaning your PVC yoga mat is to take it into the shower with you once a month and give it a good hose down.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?